 What to read next

 Muster Control is the active counterpart to the Muster List & Abandon Ship reference view — together they cover the whole muster workflow from training to live session.
-To set up the scenarios, stations, and crew assignments that Muster Control runs against, see the Muster Configuration section of the admin help (coming soon).
+To set up the scenarios, stations and crew assignments that Muster Control runs against, see Building emergency scenarios.
 For your first drill walkthrough, see Running your first muster drill.